alphagov/govuk-import-export-prototype/answer/temporary-storage-delay-paying-import-duty.markdown

 [Question for SME: is that right - ie do you use the same mechanisms to make temporary storage declarations and full import declarations?]

-Then when you’re ready to take the goods out of Temporary Storage, you make a full import declaration and pay the import duty and import VAT.
+Then when you’re ready to take the goods out of Temporary Storage, you must make a full import declaration and pay the import duty and import VAT.

 Some types of goods must have special checks carried out at customs.
 For example: